 Above: Complete view of light pole now housing a small cell installation, followed by three views of the same pole to allow you to see how small cell technology might look in your neighborhood.

 Briefly, small cell technology is a micro (small size) solution to providing mobile phone and data services.
-The cell phone towers that we are familiar with do the same thing, except they are called macro because they are mounted high on a tower and cover a wide area, whereas small cell typically is mounted on a pole, street light, bus shelter, building, billboard, or elsewhere.
-As the name implies, this equipment can be relatively small, although as we shall see later, sometimes it isn't small enough to please you if you want to preserve a certain appearance and atmosphere in your neighborhood.
+The cell phone towers that we are familiar with do the same thing, except they are called macro because they are mounted high on a tower and cover a wide area, whereas small cell typically is mounted on a pole, street light, bus shelter, building, billboard, or elsewhere fairly close to the ground.
+As the name implies, this equipment can be relatively small, although as we shall see later, sometimes it is not small enough to please you if you want to preserve a certain appearance and atmosphere in your neighborhood.

 Unfortunately in the United States, the deadline for cities to impose aesthetic regulations on this relatively new technology already passed on January 14, 2019.
-However, the National League of Cities and other organizations are challenging this Federal Communications Commission (FCC) rule in court, so we are writing this article to help you position yourselves if they are able to obtain a delay or even a repeal of this rule.
+However, the National League of Cities and other organizations are challenging this Federal Communications Commission (FCC) rule in courts and in Congress, so we are writing this article to help you position yourselves if they are able to obtain a delay or even a repeal of this rule.

 In a way this is like the FCC approach to towers, which curtailed the extent of local government jurisdiction over zoning regulation of towers.

-Our opinion is that the needs of autonomous (self-driving) vehicles for lots of real-time data adjacent to streets are major drivers of both the development of the 5G technology and positive attitude of regulators toward it.
+Our opinion is that the needs of autonomous (self-driving) vehicles for lots of real-time data adjacent to streets are major drivers of both the development of the 5G technology and the positive attitude of regulators toward it.
+Incidentally, if you are a community leader who hasn't thought much about the impact of autonomous vehicles on both the form and function of your community, you could take a detour over to the driverless vehicles and planning page.

 Recognize that there are real social benefits to small cell technology.
 Fast and reliable free or inexpensive broadband by phone would allow everyone with the right phone and data provider to connect automatically in proximity to the small cell, whether they are riding or walking, or whether their homes are near the facility.
 This may reduce the very negative digital divide situation in our country where poor people have less internet access than those who are better off.